Siniša Mihajlović: Sampdoria

 On 20 November 2013, Sampdoria named Mihajlović as the new head coach in place for Delio Rossi.
 He signed a one-year rolling contract with automatic extension in case of a successful escape from relegation in the ongoing season, with his assistant coach Nenad Sakić (a former Sampdoria player himself) following him too.

-On his first season in charge, he guided Sampdoria to significant improvements in results and easily escaped relegation.
+During his first season in charge, he guided Sampdoria to significant improvements in results and easily escaped relegation.
 He successively agreed to stay for one more season, after talks with new president Massimo Ferrero, who took over from the Garrone family in July 2014.
 In the first weeks of the 2014–15 season, he managed to obtain eight points and no defeats in the first four games of the season, overseeing quality performances from players such as Stefano Okaka.
 On 1 June 2015 he wrote an open letter to confirm his departure as the head coach of Sampdoria.